"The mice can survive by blending into their environment."

 To compare any changes quantitatively, have students record their data from three trials of each experiment.
 This worksheet can support student data collection: short.concord.org/lm5.

 Wrap up with a discussion about the fur color changing in the population over time.
 Remind students that offspring are not duplicates of their parents; there is natural variation.
 Such variation in offspring allows species to adapt to changes in the environment.
 To test this, use the hawks on the beach environment until all the mice have light fur, then compare with "Mutation" on vs. off.
 Try more levels of the ConnectedBio MLS at short.concord.org/lm0.

 The ConnectedBio curriculum

 The ConnectedBio curriculum helps students create a network of connected biological concepts spanning multiple scales—from the population, organism, molecular, and heredity levels—using a series of online interactive lessons.
-The materials will be available to the public in July 2020.

 * Bedford, N. L., & Hoekstra, H. E. (2015).
 The natural history of model organisms: Peromyscus mice as a model for studying natural variation. eLife, 4, e06813.